Undergraduate Course: Atmospheric Dynamics (METE10001)

-The student will use web-resources to answer a series of tutorial style questions and perform calculations.
-Detailed information on the tutorial will be provided in class and the students will have the opportunity to ask questions in one of the tutorial slots before the hand-in.
+The student will answer a series of tutorial style questions and perform calculations.
+Detailed information on the assessment will be provided in class.
 Since tutorial style questions also form part of the exam this will provide feedback that will aid with exam preparation.

 There will be one coursework assignment submission.
 Submissions should be electronic.

-Examination at the end of Semester 2 (80%) and tutorial questions (coursework) due Friday in week 7 (20%).
+Examination at the end of Semester 2 (80%) and tutorial questions (coursework) due Thursday in week 8, Semester 2 (20%).

 ||Exam marking includes comments to students.
 Examples of feedback can be found here:

 On completion of this course, the student will be able to:

 - Develop a detailed, integrated knowledge of the fundamentals of atmospheric dynamics that govern weather and climate in the mid-latitudes and the tropics.

 - Learn how to apply fundamental equations of fluid flow to understand atmospheric circulation, wind patterns, jet streams, and mid-latitudes cyclone evolution.

 - Explain the physical laws governing the structure and evolution of atmospheric phenomena spanning a broad range of spatial and temporal scales.